-Apprenticeship (WBLA) Details т фразиссонф (ст.
-2 . у Description of the component Offers participants a combination of on-the-job training and related instruction to improve employability.
+Apprenticeship (WBLA) Details . фр. от постир ( - 2 - 2 - 3 ) Description of the component Offers participants a combination of on-the-job training and related instruction to improve employability.
 Participants move promptly into regular or private employment.
 Contains planned, structured learning experience that takes place in a workplace, and operated for a limited time.
 Is performed in private for-profit sector, the non-profit sector, or the public sector.
 Follows the Fair Labor standards ACT (FLSA) if there is an employee/employer relationship.
 Participants learn the practical and theoretical aspects of a skilled occupation.
 Can be sponsored by individual employer, joint employers and labor groups, and/or employer associations.
 WBLA includes apprenticeships such as: Electrician Plumber HVAC systems The participant will participate in 20 hours of allowable SNAP E&T activities per week or 80 hours in a 30-day period not to exceed 120 hours in any one month.
 Target population Montana's target population is SNAP E&T participants who are interested in apprenticeship to secure unsubsidized employment.
 Criteria for participation Participants must have a desire to obtain specific skills and knowledge that lead to unsubsidized employment.

 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
-E&T providers SNAP E&T provider Maxmus will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties.
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
 Projected annual participation 25 Estimated annual component costs \$25,075